 Ultimately, it is our ego that simulates the fear of separation from the collective consciousness.

-We often judge those who are exactly like us.
+We judge those are not like us.
+We judge those who are exactly like us.